geng-haoran/Simulately/docs/3_snippets/isaac-gym/getting-started.md

 sidebar_position: 0
 ---

-# Programming Overview
+# Getting Started
-Welcome to the programming overview for using IsaacGym.
-In this guide, we'll walk through the process of initializing the simulator, loading a groud, creating single or multiple environments and loading actors with IsaacGym API.
+Welcome to the Getting Started for using IsaacGym.
+In this guide, we will walk through the process of initializing the simulator, loading a groud, creating single or multiple environments and loading actors with IsaacGym API.
 The provided code snippets are adapted from the IsaacGym Docs to help you get started quickly.

 ## Initial the Simulator